navewindre/gt4-hud-patches/README.md

 # gt4-hud-patches
-patches to gran turismo 4 online to allow using analog/digital hud when otherwise unavailable
+patch to gran turismo 4 online to allow using analog hud when otherwise unavailable

 gt4 online beta changes the hud to use the small digital tacho in hood cam instead of the big digital gauges.